|

 Chaplains

-who are working with returning wounded and disabled veterans
+who are working with returning wounded and disabled veterans and

-the veterans and their families they are helping.
-Get
+veterans and their families they are helping.

 valuable information about the VA Aid & Attendance Special Pension